-Oriental Rugs are timeless work of art.
+Oriental Rugs are a timeless work of art.

 Persian & Oriental Rugs exude such elegance and beauty.
 But what exactly makes Oriental Rugs valuable?

 A valuable Oriental Rug brings us back to history.
 This is an ancient artistic skill that has been nurtured for over two thousand years.
-Of course there are some factors that contribute to it's value,
+Of course, there are some factors that contribute to its value,

 When you consider that certain rugs can take over a year to create, not to mention devotion and skill, you realize that having a handwoven rug really is a treasure.
 The best rugs are woven by weavers who are considered artists in their own right.
 They are well paid for their work.
 Often they become publicly acknowledged within their communities.
 Traditionally, rugs are the product of two groups, the designers and the weavers.
-The weavers are the ones who bring these rugs to life, so that we can enjoy them in our homes.
+The weavers are the ones who bring these rugs to life so that we can enjoy them in our homes.

 Materials in Oriental Handmade Rugs

-There are synthetic dyes and natural dyes, of course natural dyes are always more expensive.
-If a hand spun wool, naturally dyed rug seems inexpensive, it's probably not the real deal.
-Plant dyes are always more costly then synthetic dyed rugs, because they are much more difficult to work with, and more time consuming.
+There are synthetic dyes and natural dyes, of course, natural dyes are always more expensive.
+If handspun wool, naturally dyed rug seems inexpensive, it's probably not the real deal.
+Plant dyes are always more costly than synthetically dyed rugs because they are much more difficult to work with and more time-consuming.
 A synthetic dyed rug although lower in cost, will never have the same visually pleasing harmony in the flow of colour on your rug.

 Knot Count In Oriental Rugs

-Is there symmetry in the size and design?
-Of course slight variation is to be expected from any handmade work of art, some people actually like this.
+Is there symmetry in size and design?
+Of course, slight variation is to be expected from any handmade work of art, some people actually like this.
 It adds a certain charm, making it truly an original piece of art.
 However, a large variation in the rug could mean the work of a novice worker.
-The symmetry in image is also a factor, if you compare the back of the rug to the front, it should somewhat match up.
+The symmetry in the image is also a factor, if you compare the back of the rug to the front, it should somewhat match up.
 In a very gifted weaver, there will be no difference at all, and you will find it hard to tell the front from the back.